Market Spotlight: The United Kingdom

 Take holiday shopping events such as Black Friday and Cyber Monday.
 We’ve seen evidence that these shopping holidays have been readily adopted by UK residents.
 And its popularity is growing: revenue generated by key UK MotionPoint e-commerce clients on Black Friday and Cyber Monday grew year-over-year in both 2015 and 2014.
 (Up 28% and 12%, respectively.)

 In fact, according to a recent study, European awareness for Black Friday is highest in the UK, where over 80% of shoppers said they were aware of Black Friday.
-Shared linguistic and cultural traditions have empowered savvy U.S. companies (and international retailers in other English-speaking markets) to capitalize on these sales events in the UK.
+Shared linguistic and cultural traditions have empowered savvy U.S. companies (and international retailers in other English-speaking markets) to capitalise on these sales events in the UK.

 Would you like learn how MotionPoint can help you enter the UK online market easily, quickly and affordably?
 Contact us for more information.